 Waterfowl

 There are various waterfowl in Ontario, including swans, geese and ducks.
-They are commonly found in city parks and along lakes and ponds.
+They are commonly found in city parks and along lakes and pond.

 Avian flu